FrancescoDiCursi/Mermaid.js-Helper-OMH-plugin/README.md

     ![](https://github.com/FrancescoDiCursi/Obsidian-Mermaid.js-Helper-OMH-plugin/blob/main/gifs/obsidian%20files.gif)

 - ### \> Copy global colorGroups to local graph:
-    Set the colorGroups in the global graph view, then go to a file and run the command 'Graph view: open local graph'.
-Finally, run this plugin command and restart Obsidian.
+    Set the colorGroups in the global graph view, then open a file and run the command 'Graph view: open local graph'.
+Finally, in the same active file, run this plugin command and restart Obsidian.